-We hope and encourage the greater San Diego area SD 100 participants to complete their volunteer service in the east county San Diego trails we use for the 100 miler.
-Information about the San Diego Trailfit program and how to sign up for a workday are located at https://www.sdtrailfit.org.
+We hope and encourage runners in the greater San Diego area to complete their volunteer service on the trails we use for the 100 miler.
+Information about the San Diego Trailfit program and how to sign up for a workday are located at San Diego Ultra Running Friends - SD Trailfit.

-Entry Fee / Refunds: Entry to SD 100 is \$325 plus the Ultra Signup fee (approximately \$20).
+Entry Fee / Refunds: Entry to SD 100 is \$355 plus the Ultra Signup fee (approximately \$20).
 If an entrant withdraws from the event and notifies the race director prior to April 15, they are entitled to receive a 50% refund minus the Ultrasignup fees.
 No refunds after April 15.
 No rollovers or transfer of entries once an applicant is a confirmed entrant unless a runner becomes pregnant for which we will gladly roll over an entry into the following year.